Jacob Reidhead

 In Progress

 Reidhead, J. and Kao, Chia-Lin.
 (2026).
-Regional Leadership in Taiwan.
+Regional Party Leaders in Taiwan.

 Reidhead, J. (2025).
 Political Networks and Organizations Framework